Internet in Romania: FTTB

-RCS&RDS launched in 2006 FiberLink, an optic fiber based internet subscription geared towards supporting and encouraging the large demand for cheap metropolitan traffic.
-Most of RCS&RDS' cable infrastructure immediately began being replaced by the newer FTTB, and as of late 2006 RCS&RDS started expanding the service by acquiring and converting the popular "Neighborhood Networks" of the urban areas.
+DIGI launched in 2006 FiberLink, an optic fiber-based internet subscription geared towards supporting and encouraging the large demand for cheap metropolitan traffic.
+Most of DIGI's cable infrastructure immediately began being replaced by the newer FTTB, and as of late 2006, DIGI started expanding the service by acquiring and converting the popular "neighborhood networks" of the urban areas.

 Telekom now offers FTTH connections as well.

 FTTH

-RCS&RDS offers their FiberLink service to residential customers in individual homes through a GPON implementation, with gigabit speeds.
+DIGI offers their FiberLink service to residential customers in individual homes through a GPON implementation, with gigabit speeds.
 The service is available to residential customers in condominiums if they opt for FL500 or FL1000 even if a FTTB solution already exists.
 The Internet subscription packages are the same as for the FTTB.

-Mobile & Wireless
+Mobile and wireless

 Usually, a subscription plan includes a certain amount of data traffic per month, after which the user is limited to 128 kbit/s download speeds.

 Orange Romania offers a 3G/3G+ service with speeds of up to 43.2 Mbit/s in a limited number of cities and up to 21.6 Mbit/s in rural areas (on 900 and 2100 MHz frequencies).
 Since April 2014 their offer was updated to include subscriptions for 4G.
 Since September 2014 they introduced 4G+ with speeds up to 300 Mbit/s.
+There is also active 5G service with speeds up to 1200 Mbit/s.

 Vodafone Romania also uses 3G/3G+ technologies, with speeds of up to 43.2 Mbit/s in big cities and up to 21.6 Mbit/s nationwide (on 900 and 2100 MHz frequencies).
 In 2012 they were the first operator to offer 4G subscriptions with the speeds gradually increased from 75 to 150 Mbit/s.
-On 8 September 2014, Vodafone announced its new technology: Supernet 4G - more often known as 4G+, which promises internet speeds of 300 Mbit/s using the mobile network.
+On 8 September 2014, Vodafone announced its new technology: Supernet 4G, more often known as 4G+, which promises internet speeds of 300 Mbit/s using the mobile network.
 According to OpenSignal report on 24 September 2015, Vodafone Romania is the fastest internet provider of LTE services in Europe with an average 36 Mbit/s for download.
-Vodafone Romania was the first to launch 5G services in Romania, promising speeds of up to 500 Mbit/s in big cities.
+Vodafone Romania was the first to launch 5G services in Romania, promising speeds of up to 500 Mbit/s in large cities.